Swim at the Y!

 S.W.A.M.
 (Swimming With Autism)

 The YMCA of Delaware and Autism Delaware have come together to offer a water safety program to children and adults with autism spectrum disorder (ASD).
 Called “S.W.A.M.,” the program is based on the “Swimming With Autism” curriculum developed by the Autism Society of San Diego, California.
-Currently, the program is underway at the Brandywine Y, and the downtown Wilmington and Sussex Ys will launch the program in the Summer of 2019.

 Special Adapted Swim Instruction